AmberELEC/website/docs/Installation.md

 #### Step 0: Charge Your Console!

 These consoles can act really strangly at low charge.
-Please charge your console to 100% before you install AmberElec.
+Please charge your console to 100% before you install AmberELEC.

 #### Step 1: Download